rpuhalovich/CSharpRayTracer/README.md

 ### A small extra

-In order to efficiently distribute the 'Marble' spheres around my scene, I had written a simple Python script (`tests/final_scene.py`) that generates the `tests final_scene.txt` file with the randomly placed marbles.
+In order to efficiently distribute the 'Marble' spheres around my scene, I had written a simple Python script (`tests/final_scene.py`) that generates the `tests/final_scene.txt` file with the randomly placed marbles.
 This also had the benefit of allowing for comments, variables and arithmatic.

 ## Sample outputs